 Sea salt and black pepper to taste

 In a large soup pot, heat the coconut oil over medium heat.
-Add the onions and leeks and saute for 4-5 minutes.
+Add the shallots and leeks and saute for 4-5 minutes.
 Add the rest of the veggies except the parsley and saute for another 7-8 minutes.
 While the veggies are cooking, brown the ground beef in a separate skillet.
 Once the meat is browned, add to the soup pot and mix in with the veggies.
 Add the parsley and all the dry spices and mix well.
 Add the chicken stock and coconut milk, bring to a simmer and cook for 1 hour.

 Happy, safe, wonderful New Year to you all and as always, Enjoy!